fukata/network-latest-posts/readme.txt

 * ignore_blog = allows you to ignore one or various blogs using their ID numbers

 == Changelog ==

+= 1.2.1 =
+* Bug fixed when calling the plugin's main function without parameters for wrapo and wrapc inside a template's page (Spotted by John Hawkins)

 = 1.2 =
 * Fixed the repeated `<ul></ul>` tags for the widget list